LazarusUno/Productivity-app/CONTRIBUTING.md

 ## Need Help?

-If you need any help, feel free to reach out to the project maintainers.
+If you need any help, feel free to reach out.
 You can also ask questions by opening an issue on GitHub.

-Thank you for your contributions!
+Thank you!